remidinishanth/distributed_systems/README.md

 TODO: GraphQL - Why do we neeed it?
 Usecases, examples, sangria.
 Checkout https://medium.com/@leeshapton/mental-maps-for-teaching-graphql-to-beginners-9db9b85ac957

+ * An increasingly popular approach to tailor APIs to individual use cases is to use graph-based APIs.
+A graph-based API exposes a schema composed of types, fields, and relationships across types.
+The API allows a client to declare what data it needs and make a request.

 Jinja2 - used for creating templated outputs.
 Ref: https://ttl255.com/jinja2-tutorial-part-1-introduction-and-variable-substitution/ You can also use macros.

 Read about Shared Nothing Architecture.
 Differences with Microservices architecture.